-The application of the amendments to HKFRSs in the current year had no material impact on the Group's financial positions and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.
+The application of the amendments to HKFRSs in the current year has had no material impact on the Group's financial positions and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.

-2. APPLICATION OF AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued)

-New and amendments to HKFRSs in issue but not yet effective

-The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective:

-HKFRS 17 Amendments to HKFRS 3 Amendments to HKFRS 10 and HKAS 28 Insurance Contracts and the related Amendments 1 Reference to the Conceptual Framework 2 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture 4 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020) 1 Amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies 1 Amendments to HKAS 8 Definition of Accounting Estimates 1 Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 Amendments to HKAS 16 Property, Plant and Equipment - Proceeds before Intended Use 2 Amendments to HKAS 37 Onerous Contracts - Cost of Fulfilling a Contract 2 Amendments to HKFRSs Annual Improvements to HKFRSs 2018 - 2020 2 Accounting Guideline 5 (Revised) Merger Accounting for Common Control Combination 3
+2. APPLICATION OF AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued) New and amendments to HKFRSs in issue but not yet effective The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective: HKFRS 17 (including the October Insurance Contracts1 2020 and February 2022 Amendments to HKFRS 17) Amendments to HKFRS 10 and Sale or Contribution of Assets between an Investor and its HKAS 28 Associate or Joint Venture2 Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback3 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020)3 Amendments to HKAS 1 Non-current Liabilities with Covenants3 Disclosure of Accounting Policies1 Amendments to HKAS 1 and HKFRS Practice Statement 2 Amendments to HKAS 8 Definition of Accounting Estimates1 Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction1